 How does cash-out refinancing work?

 Borrowers refinance the mortgage to a larger mortgage based on the home value.
-After paying off your existing loan with the refinance mortgage, the remaining funds are issued to you as a check.
+After paying off your existing loan with the refinance mortgage, the remaining funds are issued to you as a cheque.
 For example:

 - Home value: $500,000